ApoxtleBreaker/waterfall-characters-archive-card/README.md

 However, this attribute may not be supported by some browsers.
 - In the window, a large number of elements are displayed in absolute position.
 - The [+][-] in the tag are decorative and have no meaning.
 They are just used by the author to distinguish this character as one that I like or dislike (of course, it is a personal opinion).
+# = =Plan= =
+1. [In progress] Add file generation and automatic generation of json files and files to fill in.
+(One is a blank one that you need to fill in, not visible and not need to modify in the editor.
+The other is a page on which you modify the element value, and it looks almost the same as the generated one directly.)
+Several input boxes for character-related information.
+The final output is a complete json statement or file.
+2. Add the effect of the background window not being interactive when the window is opened.
+The effect is implemented by a div.
+3. Add name switching.
+4. Add animation.
+5. Use json to import background images, not directly write the path in the html file.
+6. Open the character and play the corresponding music + dialogue.
+If possible, imagine adding animation slices, which is time-consuming.
+Use card flipping effect to show the card behind the picture.
+7. Add a settings page to adjust some selectable effects.
+Use a function () in the console to open the settings page.
+In the settings page, hide a personal profile and add signal interference effects on the picture.

 # = =Related Languages= =
 ``HTML HTML5 CSS CSS3 JavaScript JSON``